Solutions of massive gravity theories in constant scalar invariant geometries: Solutions of the field equations

-This geometry is conformally flat, with a traceless Ricci tensor of Petrov type $D_t$, whereas the Cotton--York tensor is Petrov type $O$ and the $\widehat K_{\mu\nu}$ tensor is of Petrov type $D_t$.
-Thus, it can utmost satisfy the NMG (and so the GMG) field equations.
-It turns out that they are satisfied for $\Lambda=\frac{1}{2 R^2}\,, \, \xi\,=\frac{1}{R^2}\,$.
-Let us emphasise that the hyperbolic or the flat version of this metric ($\sin\theta$ is replaced by $\sinh\theta$ or by $\theta$ respectively) admits a 3-parameter transitive isometry group.
-Thus, they have been already considered in the previous subsections, where indeed we find that the hyperbolic metric does not satisfy the TMG field equations but the equations of NMG (and GMG) are satisfied for $\Lambda=-\frac{1}{2R^2}~,\, \xi\,=-\frac{1}{R^2}$.
+{This geometry is conformally flat, with traceless Ricci and $\widehat K_{\alpha\,\beta}$ tensors of Petrov type $D_t$.} Thus, it can utmost satisfy the NMG (and so the GMG) field equations.
+It turns out that the latter are satisfied for arbitrary $\mu$ but $\Lambda=\xi=\frac{1}{2R^2}\,$.
+Let us emphasise that the hyperbolic or the flat version of this metric (with $\sin\theta$ is replaced by $\sinh\theta$ or $\theta$ respectively) admit 3-parameter transitive isometry groups.
+Indeed the $SO(3)$ group only admits one dimensional subgroups, whereas in the framework of the hyperbolic version of the metric, the Lorentz group $SO(1,2)$ possesses two dimensional subgroups.
+Thus, the latter geometry has already been considered in the previous subsections. {The hyperbolic metric is conformally flat, with traceless Ricci and $\widehat K_{\alpha\,\beta}$ tensors of Petrov type $D_t$.
+It solves the equations NMG (and GMG) with arbitrary $\mu$ but $\Lambda=\xi=-\frac{1}{2R^2}$.
+Actually it appears as a special solution of Bianchi type $III$, obtained from a $S\, III$ non-unimodular Lie algebra (\ref{structCstSIII}) with $a=0$ and $k=-\nu$, given by Eq.(\ref{KSHNMG}) and Eqs (\ref{KSH1GMG}, \ref{KSH2GMG}) for NMG and GMG respectively.}